 - Thesis is unacceptable and the candidate must withdraw from the program: This verdict is given only when the thesis requires major revisions and when the thesis defence makes it clear that the candidate is incapable of making such major revisions.

-1This description has been adapted from the FGPS publication “Preparing a thesis or research paper at the University of Ottawa”.
-Please see the document available here for more information.
+1This description has been adapted from the Graduate and Postdoctoral Studies Theses Writing website.
+Please see the original web page available here for more information.

 2Note that this meeting is not essential but highly recommended as it ensures that the committee members are supportive of the student at the defence.